jungtkimuwedu/gestureDetection/index.md

 Notes:

+- TP = True Positive, FP = False Positive, FN = False Negative

 - "Hello" gesture is at times misinterpreted as "Please wait"

-- "Good job" gesture is at times mmisinterpreted as "Please wait" and "Thumbs up"
+- "Good job" gesture is at times misinterpreted as "Please wait" and "Thumbs up"

 # Learnings and future work